atsushieno/HybridReverb2/README.md

 Linux make instructions

-Place the unzipped HybridReverb2 folder (this download/clone) into the ~/JUCE6 folder

 There are basically 2 config options.

-1: Copy the contents of the JUCE6 modules folder to the ~/JUCE6/HybridReverb2/JuceLibraryCode/modules folder (for making the default Vst3 version)
+1: Copy the contents of the JUCE modules folder to the JuceLibraryCode/modules folder (for making the default Vst3 version)

 or